Guamblin Island: National park

 The island of Guamblín in its entirety has been designated as a national park (Parque Nacional Isla Guamblín) and therefore as a protected nature reserve.
 It is managed by the Corporación Nacional Forestal.
 The aim is to protect the biodiversity of flora and fauna and the integrity of the landscape.

 Guamblín is, among other things, a breeding ground for the Sooty shearwater (Ardenna grisea), but also for gulls, cormorants and ducks.
 There is also a large colony of sea lions.
-The blue whale can be seen between December and April, coming up to about 100 meters from the coast.
+The blue whale can be seen between December and April, coming up to about 100 m from the coast.

 The island is largely covered with vegetation, mainly evergreen oceanic trees and shrubs such as the Nothofagus nitida, the Drimys winteri and the Weinmannia trichosperma.

 Accessibility

 Guamblín is very difficult to reach by boat because mooring is almost impossible due to the roughness of the sea and the rocky coast.